-By 1990 – just as Walt Disney World opened its third theme park – Disneyland looked… well… quite a bit like it did in 1955: a single theme park, its gargantuan parking lot, and the nearby Disneyland Hotel.
+The early 1990s – just as Walt Disney World was gearing up for its fourth theme park – Disneyland looked… well… quite a bit like it did in 1955: a single theme park, its gargantuan parking lot, and the nearby Disneyland Hotel.

 If Eisner had his way, Disneyland could, should, and would grow into a multi-day, international resort destination, just like Walt Disney World.